TheRestartProject/OpenRepairDataStandard/Goals.md

 repair network or directly in-house, post-warranty repairs are often not, and data about them is much harder to gather.

-* Consumers often rely on third-party repairers or give up on brands entirely, at times ignoring their consumer rights.

-* The type of information we collect can be instrumental for prioritising changes in manufacturers' future products or services.
+* The type of information we collect can be instrumental for prioritising changes in the design of future products or services.

 * Access to most frustrating recurrent faults that consumers are willing to repair could provide them with insights into what might lead a consumer to switch